Luxurious Pro Network Token (LPNT) Price Tops $0.18 on Top Exchanges

-Luxurious Pro Network Token (LPNT) traded down 0.4% against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on April 2nd.
-During the last seven days, Luxurious Pro Network Token has traded up 3.7% against the U.S. dollar.
-Luxurious Pro Network Token has a market cap of $10.52 million and $60,999.04 worth of Luxurious Pro Network Token was traded on exchanges in the last 24 hours.
-One Luxurious Pro Network Token token can currently be purchased for approximately $0.18 or 0.00000645 BTC on exchanges.
+Luxurious Pro Network Token (LPNT) traded down 3.1% against the dollar during the 24 hour period ending at 20:00 PM ET on April 5th.
+In the last week, Luxurious Pro Network Token has traded 2.2% lower against the dollar.
+Luxurious Pro Network Token has a market cap of $10.35 million and $38,656.69 worth of Luxurious Pro Network Token was traded on exchanges in the last 24 hours.
+One Luxurious Pro Network Token token can now be bought for about $0.18 or 0.00000636 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.